We support several options for timestamps, time zones, time ranges, and dates.

 - Use the time zone present in your log files, and then choose an option in case time zone information is missing from a log message.

-- Have Sumo Logic completely disregard any time zone information present in logs by forcing a time zone.
+- Have us completely disregard any time zone information present in logs by forcing a time zone.

 It's important to have the proper time zone set, no matter which option you choose.
-If the time zone of logs can't be determined, Sumo Logic stamps them with UTC.
+If the time zone of logs can't be determined, we stamp them with UTC.

 Time zone considerations